 Sharing of Personal Data

-Memberships: The information you have provided will be shared with XN, TRP, Harlands and Mywellness for the purpose of managing memberships.
+Memberships: The information you have provided will be shared with Xplor, TRP and Mywellness for the purpose of managing memberships.

 To maximise your membership experience you can also opt in to sharing your personal data and exercise records with Technogym UK and future system providers.